himanshu7118/onxx-phi-4-mini-invock/README.md

 Python 3.10+

-📄 License
+### 📄 License
-This project is licensed under the MIT License © 2025 Your Name
+This project is licensed under the MIT License © 2025 Himanshu Rami

-🙌 Acknowledgements

-Special thanks to:

-Microsoft for releasing Phi-4-mini

-ONNX team for ONNX Runtime GenAI

-Streamlit for a powerful UI toolkit

-Olive for model optimization tools